mariorod98/ObsidianVault/🌱 Seedbox/RAII Pattern.md

 # RAII Pattern

-*Resource Acquisition Is Initialization* (RAII) is a programming pattern that limits the creation and initialization of an object to be done in the same instant.
-RAII binds the life cycle of a resource that must be acquired before use to the lifetime of an object.
+*Resource Acquisition Is Initialization* (RAII) is a programming pattern that binds the life cycle of a resource that must be acquired before use to the lifetime of an object.
+When that object is created, the resource is initialized, when the object is destroyed, the resource is freed.

+This pattern is used to ensure that resources are used only in a limited scope and that they are always initialized and freed in that scope.

 Some resources that can fit to the RAII pattern are:
 - Thread execution.